-The Sierra Club Foundation (TSCF) is an independent 501(c)(3) public charity which supports a variety of conservation programs and organizations.
-The Sierra Club Foundation is the fiscal sponsor of the Sierra Club's charitable environmental programs.
-The Sierra Club is the principal, though not exclusive, recipient of The Foundation’s charitable grants.
-In 2010, TSCF made $38 million in charitable grants to the Sierra Club.
-We rely on the generosity of thousands of individual donors across the country to help TSCF fund hundreds of worthwhile conservation projects nationwide.
-The Foundation ensures that our donors’ financial support is used appropriately and effectively to further our charitable mission.
-By law, The Sierra Club Foundation retains control and discretion/variance power over all charitable funds received, including how they are disbursed within the purposes for which they were contributed, and the unilateral right to select those recipients TSCF believes will best accomplish those purposes.
+The Sierra Club Foundation (TSCF) is an independent 501(c)(3) public charity that supports a variety of environmental programs and organizations.
+TSCF is the fiscal sponsor of the Sierra Club's charitable environmental programs.
+The Sierra Club is the principal, though not exclusive, recipient of TSCF’s charitable grants.
+In 2014, TSCF made over $51 million in charitable grants to the Sierra Club.
+We rely on the generosity of many foundations and thousands of individual donors across the country to help fund hundreds of worthwhile environmental projects nationwide.
+We ensure that our donors’ financial support is used appropriately and effectively to further our charitable mission.
+By law, TSCF retains control and discretion/variance power over all charitable funds received, including how they are disbursed within the purposes for which they were contributed and the unilateral right to select those recipients TSCF believes will best accomplish those purposes.

 After making your donation, contact your company's Human Resources or Corporate Relations Department to obtain matching gift paperwork.
-Submit this to the Sierra Club Foundation, either online or through mail, depending on your company's matching gift process.
-The Sierra Club Foundation will confirm the amount of your gift with your employer, who will then forward a matching gift to the Sierra Club Foundation -- doubling the value of your generous gift!
+Submit this to The Sierra Club Foundation either online or through mail, depending on your company's matching gift process.
+The Sierra Club Foundation will confirm the amount of your gift with your employer, who will then forward a matching gift to The Sierra Club Foundation - doubling the value of your generous gift!
 Please visit our Matching Gifts page and contact firstname.lastname@example.org if you have any questions.

 The Sierra Club Foundation is an independent 501(c)(3) organization and donations to The Sierra Club Foundation are considered charitable and tax-deductible.
-The Sierra Club Foundation therefore is unable to provide you with any goods, services or other benefits, including Sierra Club membership, in exchange for your donation.
+The Sierra Club Foundation therefore is unable to provide you with any goods, services, or other benefits, including Sierra Club membership, in exchange for your donation.
 However, complimentary Sierra Club membership through the John Muir Society is provided to donors making gifts of $1,000 or more to The Sierra Club Foundation, the Environmental Law Program, or the Sierra Club, consistent with IRS charitable giving rules regarding membership benefits.
-If you are interested in becoming a Sierra Club member or renewing your Sierra Club membership, please contact the Sierra Club’s Member Services Department at (415) 977-5500.
+If you are interested in becoming a Sierra Club member or renewing your Sierra Club membership, please contact the Sierra Club’s Member Services Department at (415) 977-5653.

 The Sierra Club Foundation does not have an open application process.
 Grants to non-Sierra Club organizations are initiated by the Foundation only.
 Unsolicited proposals are not accepted.